fitbenchmarking/fitbenchmarking/docs/source/users/options/fitting_option.rst

 .. warning::

-   Currently analytic Jacobians are only available for problems that use the cutest parser.
+   Currently analytic Jacobians are only available for problems that use the cutest and NIST parsers.

 Hessian method (:code:`hes_method`)